Local government in Sri Lanka: Powers

-Local authorities don’t derive their powers from an individual source but from numerous Acts and Ordinances.
+Local authorities don't derive their powers from an individual source but from numerous Acts and Ordinances.
 The main Acts relating to local government are the Municipal Council Ordinance No. 29 of 1947, the Urban Councils Ordinance No. 61 of 1939 and the Pradeshiya Sabha Act No. 15 of 1987.
 As a consequence, the three different types of local authorities have slightly different powers.
 Municipal Councils have more powers than Urban Councils and Divisional Councils.

 Local authorities have the power to instigate legal action, enter into contracts, acquire land and employ staff.
 However, these powers are somewhat curtailed by the fact that they are subordinate to the Central Government and Provincial Councils and by the fact that other state institutions (such as the District Secretary) enjoy similar powers as the local authority.

 Services

 Local authorities are required to "provide for the comfort, convenience and well being of the community".
 Laws require local authorities to carry out regulatory and administrative functions, promote public health and provide physical structures.
 Local authorities can only provide services that the law specifically allows them to do.
 Services provided by local authorities include roads, drains, parks, libraries, housing, waste collection, public conveniences, markets and recreational facilities.

 Sri Lanka's local authorities do not run schools, hospitals or the police.
-State schools, hospitals, and police service are run by the Central Government or Provincial Councils.
+State schools, hospitals and police service are run by the Central Government or Provincial Councils.

 Water, electricity, street lighting and rest houses used to be provided by local authorities but these services were taken over by various companies and departments under the control of the Central Government.

 Electoral system

+Past electoral systems

-Prior to 1987 local authorities were elected using the first-past-the-post voting system with each member representing a ward.
+Prior to 1987 local authorities were elected using the first-past-the-post voting (FPTP) system with each member representing a ward.
 The Local Authorities (Amendment) Act Nos.
-20 and 24 of 1987 changed the method of electing all local authority members from first-past-the-post to proportional representation using open lists.
-In 2012 the electoral system was changed to a Mixed-member proportional representation.
+20 and 24 of 1987 changed the method of electing all local authority members from first-past-the-post to proportional representation (PR) using open lists.

+Electoral system (2012–present)

+As of the 2025 elections, there are 341 local councils, comprising 29 municipal councils, 36 urban councils and 276 pradeshiya sabhas.
+Local authority elections are conducted using a mixed-member proportional representation (MMPR) system, as outlined in the Local Authorities Election (Amendment) Acts No. 22 of 2012, No. 1 of 2016 and No. 16 of 2017.

+Under this system, 60% of seats are allocated through the first-past-the-post (FPTP) method, where the candidate with the most votes wins in a designated single or multi-member ward.
+The remaining 40% are distributed proportionally (PR) based on the votes received by each political party or independent group.
+The first election conducted under this system was the 2018 Sri Lankan local elections.

+The Delimitation Commission has defined the number of wards for all local authorities, with the details published in Gazette Extraordinary No. 1928/26 of 21 August 2015 and No. 2006/44 of 17 February 2017.